ayushgupta128/Real-Time-data-pipeline-using-Flink-and-Kinesis/README.md

 SQL, Python3

 ➔ Services -
-AWS S3, AWS Glue, AWS Athena, AWS Cloud9, Apache Flink, Amazon Kinesis, Amazon SNS, AWS Lambda, Amazon CloudWatch, Grafana, Apache Zepplin
+AWS S3, AWS Glue, AWS Athena, AWS Cloud9, Apache Flink, Amazon Kinesis, Amazon SNS, AWS Lambda, Amazon CloudWatch, Apache Zepplin

 * Data is cleaned, filtered and ingested to kinesis Data stream-1 from AWS cloud9 environment.
 * Flink is used to process the data using KDA(Kinesis Data Analytics) and data is pushed into new data stream-2.